-(Currie and Thomas, 1995, 1999; Garces et al., 2002; Deming, 2009; Ludwig and Miller, 2007; Carneiro and Ginja, 2014); however, its full rate of return has not been systematically estimated.
+measured to age 26 suggest an average (private) benefit/cost ratio of 3.6 (Reynolds et al., 2011a).
+Finally, a number of studies document significant long-term impacts of Head Start (Currie and Thomas, 1995, 1999; Garces et al., 2002; Ludwig and Miller, 2007; Deming, 2009; Carneiro and Ginja, 2014); however, its full rate of return has not been systematically estimated.

 Other family-based investments aimed at improving mother-child interactions and maternal parenting skills can also serve as productive early investments in the child development process, producing significant long-run benefits for children.
-For example, the Nurse-Family Partnership provided regular pre- and post-natal (to age 2) home visits to low-income mothers with the goals of improving pregnancy outcomes and maternal health, improving the health and development of their children through proper care, and enhancing parental life-course development.
-Studies of the program in three U.S. cities estimate long-term benefits from these investments on a number of child outcomes (Olds et al., 2002; Eckenrode et al., 2010; Kitzman et al., 2010).
-Long-term benefits of similar family-based interventions have also been documented in Jamaica and Colombia, where home visitation programs provided one-hour weekly visits (for up to 2 years) aimed at improving mother-child interactions and developing child cognitive, language and psychosocial skills (Gertler et al., 2014; Attanasio et al., 2015).
+For example, the Nurse-Family Partnership provided regular pre- and post-natal (up to age 2) home visits to low-income mothers with the goals of improving pregnancy outcomes and maternal health, improving the health and development of their children through proper care, and enhancing parental life-course development.
+Studies of the program in three US cities estimate long-term benefits from these investments on a number of child outcomes (Olds et al., 2002; Eckenrode et al., 2010; Kitzman et al., 2010).
+Long-term benefits of similar family-based interventions have also been documented in Jamaica and Colombia, where home visitation programs provided one-hour weekly visits (for up to two years) aimed at improving mother-child interactions and developing child cognitive, language, and psychosocial skills (Gertler et al., 2014; Attanasio et al., 2015).